 Habitat for Humanity is a phenomenal charity.
-Through its work, lives are changed for the better every day, by the creation of safe and secure places for people to call home, in some of the poorest and most challenging regions of the world.
+Through its work, individual and corporate volunteering, lives are changed for the better every day, by the creation of safe and secure places for people to call home, in some of the poorest and most challenging regions of the world.

 When I was fortunate enough to be offered the opportunity through my company to participate in a build with Habitat for Humanity GB, my first thoughts were about how I was going to make a difference, and change the lives of people I’d never met.
 What I didn’t realise was how positively it would impact my own life, in so many small ways that come together as a big change.